-The joint-use pier, boathouse with boat lift, and four mooring buoys have existed for many years at these locations.
-The topography is sandy and flat, making the shoreline accessible to pedestrians in this area.
-The pier is built on pilings, and public access for pedestrians and lake-related activities are available at varying water levels underneath the pier within the Public Trust Easement.
+The facilities have existed for many years at this location.
+The topography surrounding the pier is sandy and flat, making the shoreline accessible to pedestrians in this area.
+The pier is built on pilings and public access for pedestrians and lake-related activities is available at varying water levels underneath the pier within the Public Trust Easement.
+The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.

-The joint-use pier, boathouse with boat lift, and four mooring buoys are privately owned and maintained and facilitate recreational boating.
+The facilities are privately owned and maintained and facilitate recreational boating.
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
 The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust Land.
 (Pub.
 Resources Code, § 6503.5.)

-The buoys are located directly lakeward of the upland property and occupy a relatively small area of the lake.
 The proposed lease does not alienate the State's fee simple interest or permanently impair public rights.
 The lease is limited to a 10-year term, does not grant the lessee exclusive rights to the lease premises, and reserves an easement to the public for Public Trust-consistent uses.
 Upon termination of the lease, the lessee may be required to remove all improvements from state land and restore the lease premises to their original condition.
-The proposed lease requires the lessee to ensure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
+The proposed lease requires the lessee to insure the lease premises and indemnify the State for any liability incurred as a result of the lessee's activities thereon.
 The lease also requires the payment of annual rent to compensate the people of the State for the occupation of the public land involved.